Business routes of Interstate 90: Gillette loop

 Interstate 90 Business is a business loop of Interstate 90 in Gillette.
 It runs from diamond interchanges at exit 124 and at exit 128.
 The route also carries the north end of WY 50 and US 14/16.
 A State of Wyoming "Port of Entry" can be found at the east end of the business loop.

 Moorcroft loop

 Interstate 90 Business is a business loop of Interstate 90 in Moorcroft.
 It runs from diamond interchanges at exit 153 and at exit 154.
 The route also carries the concurrency with US 14 until it reaches Yellowstone Avenue and US 16 until it reaches the Cenex/Coffee Cup Fuel Stop.
 The western edge of the business loop also serves as the eastern terminus of Wyoming Highway 51.

 Sundance loop

-Interstate 90 Business is a business loop of Interstate 90 in Sundance.
-It runs from diamond interchanges at exit 185 and at exit 195.
-The route also carries US 14 and includes West Street and East Cleveland Street.
+Interstate 90 Business is a 3.411 mi business loop of Interstate 90 in Sundance.
+It begins at a diamond interchange at exit 185 on a segment of I-90 that briefly curves to the north-northeast.
+The business loop overlaps US 14 (West Street) and immediately intersects with the northern terminus of WY 116.
+The routes curve to towards the northeast passing over Sundance Creek directly east of WY 116, and later run beneath I-90 again, but with no interchange.
+After passing under the interstate, BL-90/US 14 makes another curve at a more northerly angle where it crosses Sundance Creek a second time, then takes a sharp curve from West Street to East Cleveland Street which runs less than several blocks through downtown Sundance until reaching the intersection with Sixth Street and the northern terminus of Wyoming Highway 585.

-A "Port of Entry" can be found at the east end of the Business Loop.
+Two blocks after WY 585, the routes intersect with Eighth Street, whose southeast corner contains Sundance High School followed by Washington Park, which includes the Crook County Fairgrounds.
+Main Street within Sundance ends across the street from these fairgrounds.
+The developed area begins to diminish somewhat after this, though it doesn't disappear entirely.
+Across from a truck stop, BL 90 and US 14 make a sharp right turn while the old US 14 continues east as a frontage road along the north side of I-90, and BL 90 finally ends at another diamond interchange at exit 189, while US 14 joins the interstate in an overlap.
+A "Port of Entry" can be found at the east end of the Business Loop on the south side of exit 189, along with a small rest area.